wmora/angular-espresso/app/angular/README.md

 When writing your views, refer to these files as "/angular/filename.js"

-For more info, check out AngularJS at http://angularjs.org/
+For more info, check out [AngularJS](http://angularjs.org/)

-Yoy might want to read the section "A Note on Minification" in their tutorial at http://docs.angularjs.org/tutorial/step_05
+You might want to read the section "A Note on Minification" in their tutorial at http://docs.angularjs.org/tutorial/step_05